 Everyone likes compliments, but if you want to touch someone’s heart, show them your gratitude.

 Lead from within: A leader who leads from within goes beyond the compliment.
-They make it personal; they make it matter.
+They make gratitude personal; they know how to make it matter.

 Of Lolly’s many awards and accolades, Lolly was designated a Top-50 Leadership and Management Expert by Inc. magazine.
 Huffington Post honored Lolly with the title of The Most Inspiring Woman in the World.
 Her writing has appeared in HBR, Inc.com, Fast Company (Ask The Expert), Huffington Post, and Psychology Today, and others.
 Her newest book, The Leadership Gap: What Gets Between You and Your Greatness has become a national bestseller.